 Description

-A stone measuring about 2m in height, about 1.1m wide by 0.2m thick.
-The rear face is slightly rounded and the remains of the cross wheel-head are flush on that side; the cross was evidently intended to be seen from one side only in its original location.
-The stone is now set in a cleft at the top of a small natural limestone outcrop.
+The Pillory in Llanrhidian Village is formed from a reputed ancient cross and stands about 2 meters tall, measuring approximately 1.1 meters wide and 0.2 meters thick.
+The rear face of the stone is slightly rounded, and the remains of the cross wheel-head are flush on that side, indicating that the cross was originally intended to be viewed from one side only.
+Currently, the stone is positioned in a cleft at the top of a small natural limestone outcrop.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.